 Anupam Ganguli joined the Board in September 2013.
 He is a chartered accountant and MBA, whose professional career spans Price Waterhouse, Coopers, HSBC, the BBC and KPMG.
 Anupam is currently Finance Director of Royal Museums in Greenwich and was previously Executive Director, Resources, at Arts Council England and before that, Director of Finance at the Victoria and Albert Museum.
 Until 2008 he was deputy chair of the Arts Council England’s London regional council and a council member since 2002.
 Anupam has also undertaken voluntary work in the arts for a number of organisations and been a mentor to a number of senior people in the arts and not for profit sector.

 Farshid Moussavi joined as a Trustee in 2009.
 She is an architect, principal of Farshid Moussavi Architecture (FMA) and Professor in Practice of Architecture at Harvard University Graduate School of Design.
 She was previously co-founder of the London-based Foreign Office Architects (FOA), recognised as one of the world's most creative design firms.
-Moussavi is a columnist for the Architectural Review magazine and has published three books, ‘The Function of Ornament’, ‘The Function of Forms’, and ‘the Function of Style’ based on her research and teaching at Harvard.
-She has been a member of the Steering Committee of the Aga Khan Award for Architecture since 2004, and a trustee of the London Architecture Foundation in London since 2009 and was elected a Royal Academician in 2015.
+Moussavi has published three books, ‘The Function of Ornament’, ‘The Function of Forms’, and ‘the Function of Style’ based on her research and teaching at Harvard.
+She has been a member of the Steering Committee of the Aga Khan Award for Architecture since 2004, a trustee of the London Architecture Foundation in London since 2009 and was elected a Royal Academician in 2015.

 Catherine Petitgas (MA, History of Modern Art, Courtauld Institute, London) is a lecturer and writer of modern and contemporary art, specialising in Latin America.
 She is also collector, patron and benefactor of institutions in the UK and France.
 She has been a trustee of the Whitechapel Gallery in London since March 2009 and of Gasworks/Triangle Network since January 2011.
 She has been a member of the Tate Latin American Acquisitions Committee and the Council of the Serpentine Gallery since 2004, as well as a member of the Acquisitions Commission of Centre Pompidou.
 She was Executive Editor of 'Contemporary Art Brazil' (2012) and 'Contemporary Art Mexico' (2014), both published by Thames and Hudson.